By Vera Wilson

 There's an old self-help book titled If You Don't Know Where You're Going, You'll Probably End Up Somewhere Else (Thomas More Association, 1990).
 It's never more true than with your finances - therefore, a budget is a must.
 To begin, track your spending

 for a three-month period.
 This means analyzing your checking account, credit and debit cards, and even your pay stub for deductions like health insurance.
-Always keep a piece of paper or ledger in your wallet to record cash outlays.
+Don't forget to include your miscellaneous cash outlays.

 Once you get over the shock of how much you spent on going to the movies, closely examine all of your spending habits and determine whether they're in line with your short- and long-term goals.
 If you want a new car, how much do you need to set aside each month to make the payments?
 What area realistically can you